 - If your purse or backpack is snatched, don't fight it.
 There is nothing in it that can't be replaced.
-It is not worth getting hurt over.
+It is not worth possible injury.

-- Avoid walking alone as much as possible.
+- Avoid walking alone whenever possible.
 Having other people nearby is a great defense.